Cosmian/kms/documentation/docs/authentication.md

 - `iss`: The issuer of the token.
 This should be the authorization server URL.
 - `sub`: The subject of the token.
 This should be the email address of the user.
 - `aud`: The audience of the token.
-OPTIONAL: this should be identical the one set on the KMS server.
+OPTIONAL: this should be identical to the one set on the KMS server.
 - `exp`: The expiration time of the token.
 This should be a timestamp in the future.
 - `iat`: The time the token was issued.
 This should be a timestamp in the past.